 There will be laughter, music and games throughout the festive period.
 You need to find a quiet place in which to concentrate on your important university assignments.
-You could get some noise cancelling headphones if you can’t get away from the cheer.
+You could get some noise-cancelling headphones or take yourself to a local library if you can’t get away from the cheer.

 Make sure you have all the textbooks, notes and flashcards you need for your study session.
 Leave your mobile phone off, on silent or in another room; the fewer distractions, the better you’ll study.
 If you are using a computer, don’t get distracted by social media or games – at least not during your allocated study time!

-You will certainly have been warned at some stage against procrastination; but you may not have been told why.
+You will certainly have been warned against procrastination, but you may not have been told why.
 When leaving things to the last minute, you end up cramming too much information into a short space of time.
-Also, you cause yourself to be stressed, which is detrimental to remembering information.
 As if that weren’t bad enough, procrastination prevents you from studying in shorter bursts over a longer period, which is a much better use of your time!

 This may be tempting if you’re feeling overwhelmed but don’t do it.
 Christmas is a day for spending time with your family and friends, unwinding, and enjoying yourself.
 If you can’t put the books down without feeling stressed, then you might want to think about ways to manage your study anxiety.
 While it’s important to work hard and focus on your degree, it’s not healthy to neglect your personal happiness.